How to Draw Fire

 - Don’t be afraid to use fire in your drawings and paintings; it’s amazing how much emotion you can evoke from just a few flames.

 What I love about using fire in my art is that it can be drawn in so many ways.
-Fire never stops moving, so its shape and colours are always changing.
+Fire never stops moving, so its shape and colors are always changing.
 It’s a fun challenge for both beginners and experienced artists.
 I hope you’ve enjoyed learning how to draw fire and I hope I’ve inspired you with this mini-tutorial to heat up your future artwork!
 I’d love to hear how you use fire in your art!